If you love the outdoors, being stuck inside can feel like one of the worst fates imaginable.

 Even if things are still up in the air now, it’s still worth planning for the next adventure.
 Not only does this help to speed things up when the time comes but preparing in such a way also offers anticipation and motivation.

-- Train – Building muscle strength and endurance is not only important to help avoid injuries, but it will help you enjoy your outdoor adventures more too!
-Even if you can’t leave the house, there are plenty of ways you can train – backpacking examples here and here.
+• Train – Building muscle strength and endurance is not only important to help avoid injuries, but it will help you enjoy your outdoor adventures more too!
+Even if you can’t leave the house, there are plenty of ways you can train – here is a backpacking routine from fuel for the sole.
 For video workouts, I’m a long time fan of FitnessBlender

 Check out these other related posts: